 CONCLUSIONS

 There is evidence in this case of coercive and controlling behaviours and potentially stalking.
 Behaviours that have been clearly identified as indicators of risk of serious domestic abuse through research.
-As stated, Anna had also informed Tom of her intent to end the relationship, another known risk indicator for serious domestic abuse.
+As stated, Anna also intended to end the relationship, another known risk indicator for serious domestic abuse.
 Tom’s behaviour leading up to the homicide indicated clear intent and planning, however no signs of escalating risk were visible to those around Anna or Tom.

 It is further apparent in Anna’s case that there was very little opportunity to have intervened or acted any differently on agencies’ parts.
 It could also be surmised that Anna’s own understanding of coercive and controlling and stalking behaviour wasn’t present, and this could explain her lack of disclosures to services and/or friends and family.